Parents have won a battle to call their baby a ‘banned name’ after the registrar tried to stop them.

 Despite insisting on the name, the couple were slammed by the registrar and subject to some harsh remarks.

-He continues to explain that neither of them is religious and that Lucifer in Greek means ‘light-bringer’ and ‘morning’.
+The dad explains that neither he nor Mandy are religious and that the name in Greek means ‘light-bringer’ and ‘morning’.

 “We didn’t expect to get so much grief about it.”